Integrated Pest Management

 Since 1995, the IPM Program has been involved in many cooperative projects with the University of Missouri-Columbia, University of Missouri-Delta Center, Meramec State Park, Thomas Jefferson Institute, U.S. Department of Agriculture (USDA)-Agriculture Research Service (ARS) and USDA-Natural Resources Conservation Service.

 Integrated Pest Management and Pesticide-Sensitive Crops

-The IPM Program has developed a voluntary, online Pesticide-Sensitive Crop Locator service to provide a place where producers of pesticide-sensitive specialty crops can map their crop locations.
-Pesticide applicators can use the search feature to find sensitive crop locations in an effort to minimize the potential for damaging pesticide drift.
-For more information about this service visit the Pesticide-Sensitive Crop Locator.
+The IPM Program administers the Missouri DriftWatch site, a voluntary, online pesticide-sensitive crop locator service to provide a place where producers of pesticide-sensitive specialty crops, including bees, can map their crop and hive locations.
+Pesticide applicators can use the site to find sensitive crop locations in an effort to minimize the potential for damaging pesticide drift.
+For more information about this service visit DriftWatch.

 IPM in Schools

 The IPM Program is working with the Missouri Center for Safe Schools on a cooperative Environmental Protection Agency (EPA) grant titled, "Implementing IPM in Missouri Schools."
 For more information about this grant, visit IPM in Missouri Schools.